-1. Description of Minimum Measure
+Description of Minimum Control Measure

-The Public Education and Outreach MCM consists of BMPs that focus on the development of educational materials, demonstration activities and training sessions designed to inform the public about the impacts that stormwater discharges have on local water bodies.
-The Public Education and Outreach program and BMPs, in combination, are expected to reach all of the constituents within the MS4's permitted boundary.
+The Public Education and Outreach MCM consists of Best Management Practices (BMP) that focus on the development of educational materials, demonstration activities and training sessions designed to inform the public about the impacts that stormwater discharges have on local water bodies.
+The Public Education and Outreach program and BMPs, in combination, are expected to reach all of the constituents within the municipal separate storm sewer system (MS4) permitted boundary.